firezombie34/Catastrophes/README.md

 Current Project
 ----------------
-Right clicking with the Catalyst item will activate a thunder storm (Primitive Thalassic Deluge)
+Right clicking with the Catalyst item once will activate a chat event ("The Catastrophe Cycle has been enabled."), and right clicking again will activate a different chat event("The Catastrophe Cycle has been disabled.").

 Recent Progress [Updated 10/25/2020]
 ------------------------------------